lucasjmagee/Neuron-Fragment-DM-Skeletonization/README.md

 ### Dipha Persistence Program (code/dipha-2d-thresh/build/dipha)

 #### Description

-Compute persistence diagram of likelihood image (only on regions with greater pixel value than 31, the likelihood minimum).
-The program is a modified version of the code found at (https://github.com/DIPHA/dipha).
+The first step of the DM graph reconstruction algorithm is to compute persistence on the so called lower star filtration of the input triangulation with respect to the density function.
+This package uses the state of the art DIPHA persistence program for this step.
+The program is a modified version of the code found at (https://github.com/DIPHA/dipha) that is meant to explicitly take 2D data, compute persistence on regions of an image with > 31 pixel value - the minimal likelihood pixel value assigned by DM++ - and output all of the persistence information needed for the DM graph reconstruction algorithm.

 #### Python Function